theonlycalm/theonlycalm/README.md

 #### Fun Facts:

-* favorite debugging method is emotional support from ChatGPT.
+* My favorite debugging method is emotional support from ChatGPT.
 * I’m a self-taught dev who believes in *learning by doing* and *failing forward*.

 Feel free to connect with me on [Instagram](https://instagram.com/theonlycalm) or drop a message at **callmecalm0@gmail.com**